jsmoot93/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+A. require(), and middleware

 - [ ] Describe Middleware?

+A. An array of functions that get executed in the order they are introduced into the server code.

 - [ ] Describe a Resource?

+A.

 - [ ] What can the API return to help clients know if a request was successful?

+A. Status 200

 - [ ] How can we partition our application into sub-applications?

+A. Use express routers to have mutliple files for specific routes and endpoints.

 ## Project Setup